flavluc/flavluc.github.io/content/blog/rust101.md

 Now we can create a `list.rs` file in the `src` folder and start to write our code.

-Let's first define our `Node` struct, the semantics of a struct in Rust is pretty similar to C++.
+Let's first define our `Node` struct, the semantics of a struct in Rust is pretty similar to C/C++.

 ```
 #[derive(Debug)]      // that's just a macro attribute that provide us default trait implementation (more on this later)